The first fireworks: A roadmap to Population III stars during the Epoch of Reionization through Pair Instability Supernovae: Introduction

 Pair-instability supernovae (PISNe) are a type of supernova (SN) that occurs when a massive star, with a mass between 140\,\si{M_\odot} and 260\,\si{M_\odot}, undergoes a thermonuclear explosion due to the production and subsequent annihilation of electron-positron pairs in its hot core.
 These reactions lead to a rapid loss of radiation pressure support causing the core to collapse, and thus igniting explosive oxygen and silicon burning that ultimately results in the complete disruption of the star \citep{Rakavy_Shaviv_1967, Barkat_1967, Fraley_1968, Bond_1984, Fryer_2001}.
 PISNe are particularly interesting because they provide valuable insights on the first generation of stars, known as Population III (Pop III) stars.

 Pop III stars formed from pristine gas, almost entirely composed of hydrogen and helium.
 Because of the absence of heavy elements, they are expected to have very different properties compared to second-generation (Pop II) stars, that formed from the gas pre-enriched by Pop\ III.
-Most notably, they are expected to be predominantly massive, with masses ranging from $\sim$10s~\si{M_\odot} to $\sim$100s~\si{M_\odot} or even $\sim$1000s~\si{M_\odot} \citep{Abel_2002, Bromm_2002, Hosokawa_2011, Hirano_2014, Hirano_2015_UVrad, Hirano_2015_PPS, Susa_2014, Stacy_2016, Hosokawa_2016, Sugimura_2020, Latif_2022}, implying that some of the most massive Pop III stars may be able to produce PISNe.
+Most notably, they are expected to be predominantly massive \citep{Abel_2002, Bromm_2002}, with masses ranging from $\sim$10s~\si{M_\odot} to $\sim$100s~\si{M_\odot} \citep{Hosokawa_2011, Hirano_2014, Stacy_2016}, or even $\sim$1000s~\si{M_\odot} \citep{Hirano_2015_UVrad, Hirano_2015_PPS, Susa_2014, Hosokawa_2016, Sugimura_2020, Latif_2022}, implying that some of the most massive Pop III stars may be able to produce PISNe.
 When a PISN explodes, large amounts of metals are released into the surrounding medium \citep{Heger_Woosley_2002}.
-Hence, PISNe arising from Pop III stars are thought to be one of the main sources of heavy elements in the early Universe, and are therefore key to understand the process of early chemical enrichment \citep[e.g.][]{Salvadori_2007, Salvadori_2008, Karlsson_2013, deBennassuti_2017, Aguado_2023}.
+Hence, PISNe arising from Pop III stars are thought to be one of the main sources of heavy elements in the early Universe, and are therefore key to understand the process of early chemical enrichment \citep[e.g.][]{Salvadori_2007, Salvadori_2008, Karlsson_2013, deBennassuti_2017, Aguado_2023_PISN-explorer}.

-The properties of PISNe, such as their explosive energy output and light curve, can provide important constraints on the characteristics of the progenitor stars \citep{Mackey_2003, Scannapieco_2005, Whalen_2013, Pan_Loeb_2013, deSouza_2014, Wang_2017}.
-Several simulations have been carried out to model the distinctive light curve and afterglow emission of PISNe arising from Pop III \citep{Scannapieco_2005, Woosley_2007, Pan_2012_PISN, Chen_2014, Whalen_2014, Jerkstrand_2016, Kozyreva_2017, Gilmer_2017, Hartwig_2018}.
+Although a number of potential Pop\ III systems at $z > 6$ have been recently proposed in the literature \citep{Vanzella_2020, Vanzella_2023, Wang_2022, Maiolino_2023}, an unambiguous detection of a Pop\ III-hosting galaxy is currently still missing.
+The identification of Pop\ III stars in high-$z$ galaxies through different spectroscopic line diagnostics has been extensively discussed over the last decades \citep{Bromm_2001, Inoue_2011, Zackrisson_2011, Mas-Ribas_2016, Nakajima_Maiolino_2022, Trussler_2023, Katz_2023, Cleri_2023}.
+However, the properties of PISNe, such as their explosive energy output and light curve, can also provide important constraints on the characteristics of their progenitor stars \citep{Mackey_2003, Scannapieco_2005, Whalen_2013, Pan_Loeb_2013, deSouza_2014, Wang_2017}, and thus shed light on the properties of Pop\ III stars.
+Several simulations have been carried out to model the distinctive light curve and afterglow emission of PISNe arising from Pop IIIs \citep{Scannapieco_2005, Woosley_2007, Pan_2012_PISN, Chen_2014, Whalen_2014, Jerkstrand_2016, Kozyreva_2017, Gilmer_2017, Hartwig_2018}.
 Simulations suggest that they are very energetic, with total energy produced up to $10^{53}$\,erg, and have an extended light curve duration, $\sim$\,1\,yr in the source frame \citep{Kasen_2011}.